Why it’s important to set financial goals

 These milestones guide your financial planning, and reaching every target helps push you forward to the next one.

 And, as you categorize your goals into short, mid, and long-term, they collectively create a timeline for you to follow.
-This allows you to create an effective and achievable plan to reach your big goal.
+This allows you to create an effective and realistic plan to reach your big goal.

 #2 Financial goals inform your strategies